Frequently Asked Questions (FAQs)

 Remember that while you’re on a forbearance plan, we will not negatively report your credit.
 However, it’s possible that some lenders or loan products may restrict refinancing if you’ve recently been on a forbearance plan.
 If you have questions, we suggest you speak with your mortgage lender or a licensed mortgage loan originator regarding your ability to refinance.

-How do I avoid COVID-19-related scams?
+How do I avoid mortgage assistance scams?

 Unfortunately, scammers are out there in times like this.
 What you should know is that we will never ever ask you for your personal information in an email or text message.
-If we reach out to you, we won't ask for confidential information, such as your name, password, personal identification number (PIN) or other account information.
+If we reach out to you, we won’t ask for confidential information, such as your password, personal identification number (PIN) or other account information.
+We encourage you to be aware of loss mitigation and foreclosure rescue scams.
+If you see or hear something that doesn’t seem right, please contact us directly to inquire.

 What should I do if I’m unsure if an inquiry is legitimate from my mortgage servicer?